BLCM/bl3mods/Apocalyptech/README.md

   hopefully catch any ECHOs I may have missed after a few playthroughs.
 - `nvhm_gamestage_follows_level.txt` - Makes the game follow your
   character level in Normal/PT1/NVHM, as it does during TVHM and Mayhem.
+- `boss_drop_randomizer.txt` - Gets rid of all the specific boss drops, in favor of randomized loot.
+After going through the game a few times with Better Loot I found myself using the same gear at various parts in the game, thanks to boss drops, so this'll keep me nicely randomized.
+  I suspect I'm the only person in the world who'd want this, since I don't care about farming at all.

 ## Mods for Testing Mods